 An inexpensive civilian body armor of heavy monocrys with armorplas inserts and a cloth covered, medium coating of ablative foam.
 The jacket provides full protection against crushing and impaling attacks; however, it is heavy and not very flexible, it can’t be concealed under clothing or worn with other armor.
 The ablative jacket weighs 9 pounds.
 It is fire resistant and treated for CBW.

 General Vacuum Suit:

 These are general purpose vacc suits used by the military and commercial operators for repair work outside the ships, rescue work and operations on airless worlds.
 Each one has a life support pack with two centar air tank and a re-breather that permits duration of 6 centars.
 The suit is of tough, heavy monocrys backed with flexible plastic polymers.
-The suit has multiple pockets, tool harness and 20 patches.
+The suit has multiple pockets, tool harness and 20 emergency patches.
 There is a helmet light, 500 metric two way radio, anti glare visor, radiation alarm and magnetic soled boots.

 There are a number of style variations in Vac suits, largely reflecting the age of the suit, its intended function, commercial designs and personal taste.